ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Fig3_25_ocean_basins.md

 File: woa18_decav81B0_s00_01.nc.
 It was cmorized with cmorizers/obs/cmorize_obs_woa.py from the above mentioned repository.

-To run the recipe three shape files are needed: indian_ocean.shp, indian_ocean.shp, and indian_ocean.shp.
+To run the recipe three shape files are needed: indian_ocean.shp, atlantic.shp, and pacific.shp.
-Those were created from https://github.com/SantanderMetGroup/ATLAS/blob/devel/reference-regions/IPCC-WGI-reference-regions-v4_shapefile.zip with [this script](../auxiliary_scripts/shape_file_creation.py), which selects the ocean basins shapes, adds the south part and plots the basins.
+Those were created from https://github.com/SantanderMetGroup/ATLAS/blob/devel/reference-regions/IPCC-WGI-reference-regions-v4_shapefile.zip with [this script](../IPCC_additional_scripts/shape_file_creation.py), which selects the ocean basins shapes, adds the south part and plots the basins.

 Software description: